lennisa/production-debugging-case-study/README.md

 ## Disclaimer

 This investigation was conducted using publicly observable application behavior only.
 No access was available to source code, backend services, internal logs, monitoring systems, or deployment information.

+## Background

+The investigation was initiated after observing a failure in an online vehicle insurance renewal workflow on the Bajaj General Insurance renewal portal.